accehikllmr/accehikllmr/README.md

 # About me

 ### ❤ I love ...
-* spending time with my family and friends
+* spending time with my family and friends.
-* playing games, discussing life and laughing a lot
+* playing games, discussing life and laughing a lot.
-* riding my bicycle, walking around and playing sports
+* riding my bicycle, walking around and playing sports.

 ### 🔭 I’m currently working on ...
 * changing careers (from teaching to something in tech).